All the best Black Friday deals you can shop at Amazon right now

 Dewalt Hammer Drill Kit ($229, originally $287.63; amazon.com)

-For handymen and handywomen everywhere, this kit is, well, quite handy.
+For handypeople everywhere, this kit is, well, quite handy.
 It comes equipped with a powerful rotary hammer drill and a battery that allows for all-day use.

-The Rolls Royce of blenders, this powerful device can make smoothies, soups, crushed ice and more in a flash.
-The best part though?
-It’s also noticeably quiet.

-Debating between an Instant Pot and an air fryer?
-Now you don’t have to.
-The Instant Pot Duo Crisp is an 11-in-1 device that can roast, bake, air fry, dehydrate, broil and more.

 ____________________________________________________________________________